raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 ### Counting back synchronized references to 0

+> In this section, I use the term "synchronized" to mean "marked as shared by multiple threads."
+In Koka and Lean 4, they use the term "shared" to mean the same thing but I rephrased it to reduce confusion.

 In the Perceus reference counting GC, heap blocks are never reverted back to un-synchronized state once they get synchronized.
 But you may wonder if this is necessary or not.

-The answer is yes.

-> WIP
+If you have a mory block with a reference count of 1, that also means it's not shared with any other threads anymore.

 ## Benefitting from the algorithm